 Request More Information Today!

-The Pro Mazda Championship Presented by Cooper Tires debuted as a new series in 2013, replacing the Star Mazda Championship which ceased operation in 2012 after 22 years.
+The Indy Pro 2000 Championship Presented by Cooper Tires debuted as a new series in 2013, replacing the Star Mazda Championship which ceased operation in 2012 after 22 years.
 The series is sanctioned by INDYCAR and owned and operated by Andersen Promotions.
-It is the second official step on the Mazda Road to Indy Presented by Cooper Tires ladder system bridging the gap between the Cooper Tires USF2000 Championship Powered by Mazda and Indy Lights Presented by Cooper Tires.
+It is the second official step on the Road to Indy Presented by Cooper Tires ladder system bridging the gap between the Cooper Tires USF2000 Championship and Indy Lights Presented by Cooper Tires.

 “With the first three days of prototype testing now complete, it’s clear that once again Tatuus and Elite Engines have hit another home run.
 Taking the already successful USF-17 and adding more downforce, bigger wheels and tires and 100 more HP plus a limited slip diff, my team headed by Scot Elkins has created an awesome race car that will break Pro Mazda track records right out of the box and be a delight to drive.